 How much does solar cost?

 It's cheaper than ever to install solar – prices have fallen by around 58% in the last six years.
-A 5kW solar system (which is the average size) will cost you around $5100 in a capital city.
+A 6.6kW solar system (which is the typical size requested currently) can cost you around $5200-$9600 in a capital city, depending on your choice of components.

 How large a system you need – and therefore how much it'll cost – depends on a number of factors.
 Our article on sizing your solar panel system can help you figure out what you'll need.